-In fresh waters, ammonia's toxicity is known to be controlled by both the temperature and pH of the water.
-Delaware's ammonia criteria are based on the presence or absence of early life stages of fish and specify that the criterion should not be exceeded more than one time in a three-year period.
-The applicable criterion is calculated for each sampling event.
+In freshwater ammonia's toxicity is known to be controlled by both the temperature and pH of the water.
+Delaware's ammonia criteria should not be exceeded more than one time in a three-year period.
+The 30-days average applicable criterion, using equation 1, is calculated for the sampling event at each station.
+If two or more sampling events (i.e., 30-days average) from the same station result in exceedances of the calculated criteria within three years, the station will be deemed not supporting for the aquatic life use support based on ammonia toxicity.